peterbe/minimalcss/README.md

 That `result` object that is returned by the `minimize` function contains:

-- `finalCss` - the minified minimal CSS as a string.
+* `finalCss` - the minified minimal CSS as a string.
-- `stylesheetContents` - an object of stylesheet URLs as keys and their content as text.
+* `stylesheetContents` - an object of stylesheet URLs as keys and their content as text.
-- `htmlContents` - an array of HTML codes of each URL.

 ## API Options

 Calling `minimalcss.run(options)` takes an object whose only mandatory key is `urls`.
 Other optional options are:

-- `debug` - all console logging during page rendering are included in the stdout.
+* `debug` - all console logging during page rendering are included in the stdout.
 Also, any malformed selector that cause errors in `document.querySelector` will be raised as new errors.
-- `skippable` - function which takes
+* `skippable` - function which takes
   [request](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-request)
   as an argument and returns boolean.
 If it returns true then given request will be aborted (skipped).
 Can be used to block requests to Google Analytics etc.
-- `loadimages` - If set to `true`, images will actually load.
+* `loadimages` - If set to `true`, images will actually load.
-- `withoutjavascript` - If set to `false` it will _skip_ loading the page first without JavaScript.
+* `withoutjavascript` - If set to `false` it will _skip_ loading the page first without JavaScript.
 By default `minimalcss` will evaluate the DOM as plain as can be, and then with JavaScript enabled _and_ waiting for network activity to be idle.
-- `disableJavaScript` - By default JavaScript is enabled.
+* `disableJavaScript` - By default JavaScript is enabled.
 If set to `true` it will ignore `withoutjavascript` option and loading the page only one time without JavaScript.
-- `browser` - Instance of a [Browser](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser), which will be used instead of launching another one.
+* `browser` - Instance of a [Browser](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser), which will be used instead of launching another one.
-- `userAgent` - specific user agent to use (string)
+* `userAgent` - specific user agent to use (string)
-- `viewport` - viewport object as specified in [page.setViewport](https://github.com/GoogleChrome/puppeteer/blob/v1.0.0/docs/api.md#pagesetviewportviewport)
+* `viewport` - viewport object as specified in [page.setViewport](https://github.com/GoogleChrome/puppeteer/blob/v1.0.0/docs/api.md#pagesetviewportviewport)
-- `puppeteerArgs` - Args sent to puppeteer when launching.
+* `puppeteerArgs` - Args sent to puppeteer when launching.
 [List of strings for headless Chrome](https://peter.sh/experiments/chromium-command-line-switches/).
-- `cssoOptions` - CSSO compress function [options](https://github.com/css/csso#compressast-options)
+* `cssoOptions` - CSSO compress function [options](https://github.com/css/csso#compressast-options)
-- `timeout` - Maximum navigation time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+* `timeout` - Maximum navigation time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
-- `ignoreCSSErrors` - By default, any CSS parsing error throws an error in `minimalcss`.
+* `ignoreCSSErrors` - By default, any CSS parsing error throws an error in `minimalcss`.
 If you know it's safe to ignore (for example, third-party CSS resources), set this to `true`.
-- `ignoreJSErrors` - By default, any JavaScript error encountered by puppeteer will be thrown by `minimalcss`.
+* `ignoreJSErrors` - By default, any JavaScript error encountered by puppeteer will be thrown by `minimalcss`.
 If you know it's safe to ignore errors (for example, on third-party webpages), set this to `true`.
-- `styletags` - If set to `true`, on-page `<style>` tags are parsed along with external stylesheets.
+* `styletags` - If set to `true`, on-page `<style>` tags are parsed along with external stylesheets.
 By default, only external stylesheets are parsed.
-- `enableServiceWorkers` - By default all Service Workers are disabled.
+* `enableServiceWorkers` - By default all Service Workers are disabled.
 This option enables them as is.
-- `whitelist` - Array of css selectors that should be left in final CSS.
+* `whitelist` - Array of css selectors that should be left in final CSS.
 RegExp patterns are supported (e.g. `['sidebar', icon-.*, .*-error]`).

 ## Warnings